Live-Dev-Design/TechDegree-FEWD-Project-4/README.md

 # TechDegree-FEWD-Project-4
+Company Web Style Guide
- Create a Web Style Guide and implement SASS
+Created a Web Style Guide using SASS/SCSS with variables, mixins, and CSS Flexbox.